-The spray heads are configured in a daisy chain configuration; therefore, data cables must be labelled IN and OUT during the first fix so they can be correctly wired during the second fix.
+The spray heads are configured in a daisy chain configuration; therefore, data cables must be labelled IN and OUT during the rough-in so they can be correctly wired during the trim.
 It is recommended that the data cable(s) where possible, is loosely bound to the high-pressure pipe.
 Strip each core of the data cable to expose 10 mm of the wire and crimp a bootlace ferrule to each core of the data cable.

-0.5 mm2 / 22AWG, pin length 8 mm, overall length 14 mm.
+0.5 mm / 22AWG, pin length 8 mm, overall length 14 mm.